bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module5_lab.md

 NA12878.bwa.sort.rmdup.realign.bam.filter.snpeff.vcf  snpEff_summary.html
 </code></pre>

 ## Investigating the functional consequence of variants
 <a name="consequence"></a>

-You can learn more about the meaning of snpEff annotations [here] (http://snpeff.sourceforge.net/SnpEff_manual.html#output).
+You can learn more about the meaning of snpEff annotations [here](http://snpeff.sourceforge.net/SnpEff_manual.html#output).

 Use less to look at the new vcf file:

 <pre><code>less NA12878.bwa.sort.rmdup.realign.bam.filter.snpeff.vcf
 </code></pre>

 The annotation is presented in the INFO field using the new ANN format.
-For more information on this field see [here] (http://snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf).
+For more information on this field see [here](http://snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf).
 Typically, we have:

 <pre><code>ANN=Allele|Annotation|Putative impact|Gene name|Gene ID|Feature type|Feature ID|Transcript biotype|Rank / Total|HGVS.c|...
 </code></pre>